atomist/atomist-sdm/README.md

 See the [Atomist developer documentation][atomist-dev] for information on how to write your own SDM features and automations.

-[atomist-dev]: https://docs.atomist.com/developer/ (Atomist Developer Documentation)
+[atomist-dev]: https://docs.atomist.com/developer/ "Atomist Developer Documentation"

 ### Release

 Releases are handled via the SDM itself.
 Just press the release button in Slack or the Atomist dashboard.

 ---

 Created by [Atomist][atomist].
 Need Help?
 [Join our Slack team][slack].

-[atomist]: https://atomist.com/ (Atomist - How Teams Deliver Software)
+[atomist]: https://atomist.com/ "Atomist - How Teams Deliver Software"
-[slack]: https://join.atomist.com/ (Atomist Community Slack)
+[slack]: https://join.atomist.com/ "Atomist Community Slack"